appuio/techlab/labs/08_database.md

-# Lab 8: Deploy and Attach a Database
+# Lab 8: Deploying and Attaching a Database

 There's mostly two different kinds of state when talking about stateful applications.
 The easier method is state that can be preserved in e.g. some kind of database, as a file or in an object store.
 In this lab we are going to add a MySQL service to our project and attach it so that multiple application pods can access the same database.